advikakmr/ml-models/README.md

 # Neural Network for Image Recognition

-use cases tbd!! this is just for practice lul
+use cases tbd!! this is just for my own learning